whyboris/utilitarianism.net/content/en/peter-singer-famine-affluence-and-morality.md

 >
 > Therefore,
 >
-> C. We ought, morally, to donate to effective charities rather than making morally insignificant consumer purchases.
+> C. We ought, morally, to donate to effective charities rather than making morally insignificant consumer purchases.[^4a]

 Note that, although Singer is a utilitarian, this argument does not rely upon utilitarianism as a premise.
 P1 - P4 are all claims that non-utilitarians (and even non-consequentialists) could accept.

 This is a really striking argument.
 The four premises each seem perfectly plausible.
-The conclusion logically follows from these premises.
-Yet the conclusion is radically at odds with how almost all of us live our lives. _Every_ time we purchase something unnecessary, Singer’s argument implies that we ought instead to donate that money to effective charities.
+The conclusion logically follows.
+Yet the conclusion is radically at odds with how almost all of us live our lives. _Every_ time we purchase something unnecessary, Singer’s argument implies that we not only _could_, but also _should_, do better.
 When you think about how this would apply to your own life, it could well turn out that the majority of the purchases you make in your everyday life would be considered morally wrong.
 Most of us could probably live significantly more frugally without sacrificing anything morally significant, and use the savings to relieve suffering or even prevent several untimely deaths.
-According to Singer's argument, that is then precisely what we are morally required to do.
-(Note that similar arguments could also apply to one's [choice of career](/acting-on-utilitarianism#career-choice).[^5])
+According to Singer's argument, that is then precisely what we are morally required to do.[^4b] (Note that similar arguments could also apply to one's [choice of career](/acting-on-utilitarianism#career-choice).[^5])

 Could such a radical conclusion really be true?
 You are probably already trying to think of ways to dismiss it.
 But it is not enough to simply reject the conclusion.
 Since the conclusion logically follows from the premises, to reject it you must show one (or more) of the premises to be false.